eser/eser/curriculum-vitae/en/README.md

 Oct 2022 - May 2023

 Datapad is a tech startup is to enable a data-driven culture for teams of all sizes.
-They're on the road to build the world’s easiest data solution.
+They’re on the road to build the world’s easiest data solution.
 Raised $1m in pre-seed, backed by 500 Startups.

 ### Engineering Director, Founding DevRel, Getir